 While San Antonio does not have the largest collection of museums in a country, they have wonderful museums which draw visitors from all over the world annually.

 Every visitor that comes to San Antonio expects to visit The Alamo Mission Museum.
 This famous battle sight is the heritage of every citizen in the area regardless of race.
 The Mission was built in 1718.
-The heroes that died there while fighting for our freedom include famous names like Travis, Crocker, Bowie, and Esparza.
+The heroes that died there while fighting for American freedom include famous names like Travis, Crocker, Bowie, and Esparza.
 The Alamo Mission sits on 5-acres of land, and it brings to life the sacrifices our ancestors made for all Americans.

 This museum was established under the hand of the San Antonio Museum Association.
 Witte Museum was established in 1926.
 This museum highlights natural history and science, as well as art in the form of painting, sculptures and other avenues.
 There are displays of dinosaur bones, cave drawings, and wildlife common to the area.
 The museum accepts traveling displays, so they always have something new to offer.